Nigerians, Vote 'em Out.

 citizens as civil society and the rule of

-disintegrate.
+law disintegrate.
 In addition, kleptocrats routinely ignore economic and social problems in

 their quest to amass ever more wealth and power.